Masked Representation Modeling for Domain-Adaptive Segmentation: Introduction

 \textbf{(ii)} \textit{Optimization conflicts:} MIM methods focus on element-wise reconstructing occluded patches, which may introduce conflicts with the optimization objectives of domain adaptive segmentation tasks.

-To address these challenges, we propose Masked Feature Modeling (MFM), a novel auxiliary task specifically designed for UDA segmentation, see Figure~\ref{fig1}(c).
-By performing masking and reconstruction in the feature space rather than the image space, MFM avoids disruptions to the input paradigm, making it compatible with a wide range of architectures, including CNNs \cite{chen2017deeplab} and Transformers \cite{hoyer2022daformer}.
-Additionally, MFM ensures that its optimization objectives align with the primary segmentation task by using the segmentation decoder to perform pixel-wise classification on the completed features, rather than treating pixel-wise alignment as the optimization objective.
-This design minimizes conflicts between auxiliary and primary tasks while uniquely enhancing the decoder, a benefit not typically offered by contrastive learning \cite{chen2020simple, he2020momentum}.
-To achieve feature completion, similar to the paradigm of MIM \cite{he2022masked,assran2023self, wang2023masked, woo2023convnext}, we also introduce an asymmetric and lightweight auxiliary module, named Rebuilder, to facilitate masked feature reconstruction.
-During training, the Rebuilder is jointly trained with the segmentation network and is removed after training, ensuring no additional inference cost.
-This approach allows MFM to improve domain adaptation performance efficiently and effectively.
+To address these challenges, we propose Masked Representation Modeling (MRM), a simple yet effective auxiliary task for unsupervised domain-adaptive semantic segmentation (Figure~\ref{fig1}(c)).
+Unlike image-level masking methods, MRM performs representation masking and reconstruction in latent space, avoiding disruptions to the input and making it compatible with a wide range of architectures, including CNNs \cite{chen2017deeplab} and Transformers \cite{hoyer2022daformer}.
+More importantly, MRM aligns its optimization objective with the primary segmentation task by using the segmentation decoder to perform pixel-wise classification on reconstructed representation, rather than enforcing alignment in pixel space \cite{he2022masked, woo2023convnext}, thereby reducing conflicts between auxiliary and main tasks and uniquely enhancing the decoder—a benefit not typically offered by contrastive learning \cite{chen2020simple, he2020momentum}.
+By encouraging the network to predict missing latent representations, MRM implicitly improves feature robustness and cross-domain generalization, which is particularly critical in scenarios with large domain shifts.